Life in Peru

 Perhaps the biggest issue facing some ethnicities is the loss of land.
 Drug trafficking and the exploitation of natural resources in ever more remote areas are putting increased pressure on indigenous communities whose territories are often ill-defined and whose needs are poorly represented by the federal government in Lima.
 According to Aidesep, a Peruvian indigenous organization representing various rainforest ethnic groups, oil prospecting and extraction is occurring in more than 80% of indigenous territories in the Amazon.
 In late 2014, the remote Mashco-Piro, a tribe that had never been contacted until recently, raided a mestizo (mixed descent) village for supplies after being displaced from their own lands by logging and drug trafficking.
-In 2017, Achuar people seized 50 oil wells in their territory to protest the renewal of the Canadian company's contract despite a history of pollution.
+In 2017, Achuar people seized 50 oil wells in their territory to protest the renewal of a Canadian company's contract despite a history of pollution.

 Multitude of Cultures

 Indigenous cultures are identified by their region or name, such as the Arequipa or Chachapoyas.
-But with more than a thousand highly localized regional cultures in the Peruvian Andes alone, it is easiest to identify groups by the language they speak.
+But with more than 1000 highly localized regional cultures in the Peruvian Andes alone, it is easiest to identify groups by the language they speak.
 Quechua – the lingua franca of the Incas – is predominant.
 It is the most commonly spoken native language in the Americas and is heard all over the Andes.
 In Peru, more than 13% of the national population claims it as a birth language.